-First-Year Seminars are interdisciplinary courses that enable faculty and first-year students to engage in extensive inquiry about an issue, topic or problem.
-First-Year Seminars are writing intensive and focused on the seminar-style of investigation; they are not survey courses or introductions to a specific discipline.
+First-Year Seminars (FYS) are inter- or multi-disciplinary courses that enable faculty and first-year students to engage in extensive inquiry about an issue, topic or problem that is of special interest to the instructor.
+First-Year Seminars are focused on the seminar-style of investigation; they are not survey courses or introductions to a specific discipline.
 They afford the faculty and students an opportunity to explore a subject broadly and intensively.

 First-Year Seminars are voluntary, but we encourage students to enroll in them since they aim to give new students a unique introduction to college-level learning.
-First-Year Seminars are small in size (normally 16 students) and are restricted to first-year students.
-They incorporate the development of intellectual capacities that form the foundation of a successful liberal arts education.
-In addition to writing, the seminars help students develop some or all of the following skills: critical thinking, speaking, research, and working independently and collaboratively.
+The seminars are small in size (16 students, 20 if team-taught) and are restricted to first-year students.
+They incorporate training in the use of intellectual capacities that form the foundation of a successful liberal arts education.
+These capacities include some or all of the following: writing, speaking, library research, accessing databases, working in small groups, quantitative reasoning, and critical thinking.
 First-Year Seminars are also effective in showing students how to integrate student support services into their academic pursuits.